Skip to content

 How Much Zone 2 Do You Need?

 The research is remarkably consistent.
-Professor Seiler's work across decades of endurance sport data shows that the best athletes gravitate toward an 80/20 distribution:
+Professor Seiler's work across decades of endurance sport data shows that the best athletes gravitate toward an 80/20 session distribution:

 • 80% of training time in Zone 1-2 (easy)